 - a.
-The Request for Bid ("RFB") is the preferred competitive bidding method and is used when detailed specifications are available and firm pricing can be established without further price negotiations with vendors.
+The Request for Bid ("RFB") is used when detailed specifications are available and firm pricing can be established without further price negotiations with suppliers.
 Under this method, the lowest responsible and responsive bidder providing all required information receives the award. - b.
-If the department purchasing the goods or services ("Originating Department") has critical or complex requirements or if the cost of the goods or services will be equal to or exceed the competitive bid threshold (\$50,000), the Originating Department must contact Procurement, Contracting, and Payment Services ("Procurement") prior to the requisition phase to determine whether an RFB is the appropriate competitive bidding method for a particular purchase.
+If the department purchasing the goods or services ("Originating Department") has critical or complex requirements or if the cost of the goods or services will be equal to or exceed the competitive bid threshold (\$100,000), the Originating Department must contact Procurement, Contracting, and Payment Services ("Procurement") prior to the requisition phase to determine whether an RFB is the appropriate competitive solicitation method for a particular purchase. - c.
+If the cost of the goods or services is estimated to exceed the federal Simplified Acquisition threshold of \$250,000 (see 2 CFR 200.324(a) Contract cost and price), PCPS shall conduct a cost or price analysis prior to receiving bids.